The Colors of Ices: Measuring ice column density through photometry: JWST Filters with Ice

+The F356W band is absorbed by the `red wing' of the 3 micron water ice feature.

+This feature has been extensively observed in molecular clouds. \citet{Dartois2024} showed that the feature can be well-modeled by grains with a large maximum size $a_{max}\approx1$ \um with a mix of \methanol and \ammonia ice.
+As they note, ``methanol explains \textit{some} excess extinction in the 3 μm red wing'' (emphasis ours), indicating that the absorption in this band is more complex than can be explained with a single species.

-The F356W band is, theoretically, relatively weakly affected by ice absorption.
-Figure \ref{fig:opacities_on_widebands} shows selected opacity curves from CO, CO$_2$, H$_2$O, OCN$^-$, methanol, and ethanol overlaid on both F356W and F444W.
+Figure \ref{fig:opacities_on_widebands} shows selected opacity curves from CO, CO$_2$, H$_2$O, OCN$^-$, NH$_3$, methanol, and ethanol overlaid on both F356W and F444W.
 While the 3.05 \micron \water ice feature overlaps with F356W, it covers only a small fraction of the bandwidth and therefore has a limited effect on the transmitted flux.
-The CH vibrational feature, from either complex molecules with methyl (CH$_3$) groups or aliphatic hydrocarbons are more likely absorbers.
+NH$_3$ ice is potentially a substantial absorber, but it is generally expected and observed that NH$_3$ is among the last species to freeze out \citep{Caselli2022}.
+The C-H vibrational feature, from either complex molecules with methyl (CH$_3$) groups or aliphatic hydrocarbons, are more likely absorbers.

 Methyl-bearing species are known to absorb this range. \citet{Slavicinska2025} show that \methanol ice affects this band (their Figure B5). \citet{An2017} showed that at least one massive young stellar object (MYSO) in the Galactic Center has prominent \methanol absorption.
 In Appendix \ref{sec:moreabsorptionplots}, we show the opacity curves of a few mixtures of \water and \methanol that prominently absorb this band.